-There is no textbook for the course.
 Reading material, lecture notes and homework assignments will be posted on a SAKAI course site.
+Additional reading material and reference books will be available on site.

 Reading assignments include selected sections from:

 Catherine W. Donnelly (Editor).
 Cheese and Microbes.
 2014, ASM Press.